Rules And Usage Of The Present Perfect Tense With Examples

 Why present perfect tense is used?

-The present perfect tense is used to describe an action that has just finished or an unfinished action that is still continuing.
+The present perfect tense describes an action that has just finished or an unfinished action that is continuing.

 How do we form present perfect simple?